 ~ President Franklin D. Roosevelt ~

-IE-8 Browser was used.
+IE-8-9 Browser works well with viewing this webpage.
 If you find a dead link or have any problems with this site please email me.

 This site is dedicated to Polio Survivors in the 21st Century along with their family, friends and the medical community whose lives have been touched in some way by the polio virus and the residuals of this complex but yet simple to understand disease.